News from the Centre for Public Health and Wellbeing

 Guidance for Accessible Online Public Events

 Associate Professor Andy Gibson, with Dr Tillie Curran and Sophie Savage, have produced an output of 'Disability Rights and Robotics; co-designing futures' project that involved people with lived experience of disability, students and academics in the College of Health, Science and Society and the College of Arts, Technology and Environment at UWE Bristol.
-This guidance was commissioned by the two faculties and was developed with the Social Work Hub Group and in consultation with the Centre for Deaf and Hard of Hearing People in Bristol.
+This guidance was commissioned by the two colleges and was developed with the Social Work Hub Group and in consultation with the Centre for Deaf and Hard of Hearing People in Bristol.
 View the guidance (PDF).

 Specialist Public Health Training in Health Protection